KestrelComputer/kestrel/_posts/2014-10-07-kestrel-adopts-risc-v-isa.md

 After the assembler, I'll need to make a linker for the object files it produces.
 Once that's done, I can start working on the new Kestrel emulator.

+It takes a fair amount of time to compose a blog article for posting.
+This largely accounts for why I've not updated frequently in the past.
+If you're interested in more frequent updates, but smaller in scale, feel free to [follow my Twitter account](http://twitter.com/SamuelAFalvoII).
+I should warn you, though, being my personal account, I also post and/or retweet non-Kestrel-related material there as well.

 Here's hoping for another three to four years of successful Kestrel hacking, and hope you stick around to see it!
+And here's hoping I can develop the self-discipline to post here more regularly.